sophistafunk/flask-mailroom/README.md

 Here are some *optional* ways that you can extend your application:

 1. Think about what can go wrong with form submission.
 What would you like to do if a user enters a name that _does not exist_ in the database of donors?
 One possibility would be to re-display the donation creation form and inject a message describing the error.
 Another possibility would be to _create_ a new donor with the given name, along with the indicated donation.
 Implement either solution.
+JC: handled # 1 above by using get_or_create in add function

 2. Allow all visitors to view the page of donations, but require that users _login_ in order to enter a donation.
 This would involve new pages, new models, changes to the database `setup.py` file, and the use of a secret key to encode values into the session.

 3. Create a page that allows visitors to view all donations from a single donor.
 You could accomplish this by creating a new page with a form that allows visitors to submit the name of the donor that they would like to see donations for.
 If the form has been submitted, then the handler function would retrieve that name, find the indicated donor, retrieve all of their donations, and then inject them into the page to be rendered.
 Ideally, the method of the form would be GET.
 This extension would include some steps or combinations of code that I may not have demonstrated in the lesson, but that you could probably puzzle out.
+JC: Working on this, page is up but currently stuck trying to return the db results to page

 If you choose to perform any of these *optional* extensions, then let us know as a comment to your submission!